• Skip to primary navigation

 Filed Under: News

-Who should attend: WSIB representatives, Workers’ Compensation activists, RTW specialists, union leadership and union stewards, H&S representatives and activists, supervisors and employers, young workers.
+Who should attend: WSIB representatives, Workers’ Compensation activists, RTW specialists, union leadership and union stewards, H&S representatives and activists, supervisors, human resources specialists, employers and young workers.
+We will be happy to see you in our in-person and online classes.

 LEVEL 1: RIGHTS AND OBLIGATIONS